How to identify the symptoms of carbon monoxide poisoning

 If you can’t leave your home, position yourself near an open window or open door and complete the other steps.

 If you are able to leave your home, do not go back inside until you’re sure it’s safe.
-The fire department or your natural gas provider will be able to tell you if everything is okay.
+The fire department or your natural gas provider will be able to tell you when you can re-enter.

 How to prevent CO poisoning